 Since its Halal certification in June, The Halia has given its menus an overhaul and it is just as mouthwatering as before

-Ever since we last covered The Halia at Botanic Gardens, I’ve done nothing but dream of dining there – the food, the atmosphere, the greenery!
-It was non-halal at the time so I could do only that – dream.
+I’ve done nothing but dream of dining at The Halia at Botanic Gardens – the food, the atmosphere, the greenery!
+It was non-halal before so I could do only that – dream.
 But the dream has recently become a reality for us halal food seekers… The Halia is now Halal-certified!

 Upon hearing the news I first brought my fiancé there to celebrate his birthday over dinner and it was perfect.
 We couldn’t stop gushing over the amazing Sanchoku Wagyu Ribeye ($70) and scrumptious Fresh Boston Bay Mussels ($22).
 To my delight (and to my fiancé’s dismay, since it was an invite for 1), I got the chance to dine there again to sample the new and improved menu, and see the changes they’ve made to cater to the Muslim crowd.